Convergence and stationary distribution of Elo rating systems: Introduction

-The boundedness of an exponential moment for both the Elo process and its stationary distribution $\pi$ (points \ref{thm:main:unif_moments} and \ref{thm:main:stationary_exponential_moment}) are new, to the best of our knowledge.
-This property may explain why in practice Elo ratings appear to be bounded, even though mathematically they are not, see Lemma \ref{lem:elo^t}.
-It may also support the validity of contractive or compact variants of the model \cite{junca2021,oleskerTaylor-Zanetti2024}.

-Regarding the existence of $\pi$, the proof by Avdeev \cite{avdeev2015} for the case $N=2$ involves introducing a backward-in-time process, which is then used to show that the Elo process converges a.s.\ and that the limiting distribution is invariant.
-We believe that a similar proof could also work in the present setting.
-However, it is not obvious whether this strategy yields any additional information about $\pi$.
-Our proof, on the other hand, uses tightness of the sequence of Cesàro means of the laws of the Elo process by resorting to a Foster-Lyapunov criterion, see for example \cite{meyn-tweedie2009}.
-This involves finding a good Lyapunov function $V$ that allows one to control the drift of the process $V(X_t)$; see our key Lemma \ref{lem:EVX} below.
-This ultimately implies the boundedness of an exponential moment of both $\pi$ and the process.

-Regarding the coupling, existence of $\pi$ and weak convergence to it for general $N\geq 2$ (points \ref{thm:main:coupling}, \ref{thm:main:stationary} and \ref{thm:main:equilibrium}), they were already treated in \cite{aldous2017,aldous2017b}; here we provide an alternative and direct proof, valid for a more general class of scores.
-Convergence in Wasserstein distances (point \ref{thm:main:equilibrium_Wp}) seems to be novel in this setting; see \cite{oleskerTaylor-Zanetti2024} for a quantitative result in $W_2$ for a compact variant.

-Even though the Elo algorithm attempts to estimate the vector $\rho$ of true skills, the ratings themselves are \emph{biased}: for $X\sim \pi$, typically $\EE[X] \neq \rho$.
-In the literature, this seems to be a well-known fact, supported by numerical experiments \cite{manCastillo-junca2024,manCastillo-junca2024b}; we provide further numerical evidence in Section \ref{sec:numerics:expected_rating} (in contrast, see Proposition \ref{prop:EbXiXj} for the estimation of $b(\rho^i-\rho^j)$).
-Theorem \ref{thm:main} provides convergence to $0$ for $\EE[\frac{1}{N}|X-\rho|_1]$ as $K\to 0$ (point \ref{thm:main:stationary_sqrtK}), which implies that $\pi$ converges to the Dirac mass at $\rho$.
+Thus, $\pi$ converges to $\delta_\rho$ (the Dirac mass at $\rho$) as $K\to 0$ in $W_1$; see the precise statement in Theorem \ref{thm:stationary_sqrtK}.
 This also controls the bias $\EE[X]-\rho$ and the mean absolute deviation $\EE[|X-\EE[X]|_1]$.
-The convergence is of order $\sqrt{K}$, which was also observed numerically in \cite{manCastillo-junca2024,manCastillo-junca2024b} for the standard deviation of $X$ for two players; see \cite{oleskerTaylor-Zanetti2024} for a bound of the same order in a compact setting.
-Also, in Section \ref{sec:numerics:expectation_K} we provide numerical results that agree with our estimate, which moreover suggest that the order $\sqrt{K}$ is sharp for small $K$ but false away from $0$.
-We remark that our estimate is uniform in $N$.
+The convergence is of order $\sqrt{K}$, which was also observed numerically in \cite{manCastillo-junca2024,manCastillo-junca2024b} for the standard deviation of $X$ in the case of two players; see \cite{oleskerTaylor-Zanetti2024} for a bound of the same order in a compact setting.
+Moreover, in Section \ref{sec:numerics:expectation_K} we provide numerical results that agree with our estimate, which suggest that the order $\sqrt{K}$ is sharp for small $K$ but false away from $0$.
+We remark that our estimate is uniform in $N$, provided that $\max_i |\rho^i|$ stays bounded.

-Finally, we mention that $\pi$ having full support $\Z_N$ (point \ref{thm:main:stationary_support}) seems to be completely novel as well, although some numerical and mathematical analysis pointed to (at least) an unbounded support \cite{krifa-spinelli-junca2021}.
+Finally, we also prove that $\pi$ has full support on $\Z_N$, which seems to be completely novel as well; see Theorem \ref{thm:support}.
+Nevertheless, some numerical and mathematical analyses pointed to (at least) an unbounded support \cite{krifa-spinelli-junca2021}.